 Ozark Mountain Spring runs from March through May and features more than 40 special events and festivals, including collector car auctions and sporting events.
 Kewpiesta in April is one of the planned events; it honors Ozarks artist Rose O'Neill, creator of the Kewpie doll.

 Spring also brings Bluegrass & BBQ .
 Hundreds of bluegrass performances feature both up-and-coming artists and big-name headliners.
-The singing and fiddling is complemented by a lip-smackin' lineup of barbecue—pit-cooking demonstrations highlight everything from Texas smoked beef brisket to St. Louis-style ribs and Memphis dry-rubbed meats, which can be doused with all kinds of different barbecue sauces.
+Pit-cooking demonstrations highlight everything from Texas smoked beef brisket to St. Louis-style ribs and Memphis dry-rubbed meats that you can douse with all kinds of barbecue sauces.

-The rousing Southern Gospel Picnic brings together the rich harmonies of top-name gospel vocal groups along with another Southern tradition—an old-fashioned picnic spread featuring chicken and all the fixings plus a tempting array of desserts.
+The Southern Gospel Picnic brings together top-name gospel vocal groups and an old-fashioned picnic featuring chicken and all the fixings plus a tempting array of desserts.
 This family-style music celebration runs from late August to early September.

 During the Harvest Festival from mid-September to late October, more than 150 artisans and craftspeople present their work.
-A lumberjack show, an art show, sand sculpting, a barn dance, musical performances and harvest foods also are offered.
+The festival also offers a lumberjack show, an art show, sand sculpting, a barn dance, musical performances and harvest foods.
 Silver Dollar City's final event of the year is An Old Time Christmas in November and December.

 In September, the 3-day Autumn Daze Arts, Crafts & Music Festival takes place in downtown Branson.

 From Nov.
-5-11 Branson hosts the Veterans Homecoming Week celebration, which draws tens of thousands of veterans, their friends and families.
-The week features a variety of events, including special appearances by high-ranking military personnel, tribute shows and military reunions.
+5-11 Branson hosts Veterans Homecoming Week , which draws tens of thousands of veterans, their friends and families.
+The week includes appearances by high-ranking military personnel, tribute shows and military reunions.
 It concludes with a downtown Veterans Day parade.

-Branson pulls out the stops for the holidays.
 Throughout November and December, more than 5 million twinkling lights adorn the streets during Branson's Lights of Joy .
-The Branson Adoration Parade rolls through the downtown area in early December.
-This nighttime parade is a joyful expression of small-town pride and a faith-based celebration of Christmas, with lighted floats, high school marching bands, musicians and singers all ringing in the season.
+The Branson Adoration Parade rolls through downtown in early December with lighted floats, high school marching bands, musicians and singers.